PAM - THE FUTURE WAS THEN .......... SO NOW WHAT?

 [PAM] has travelled the project to over 10 countries through its installation and special screenings that include the 2nd Moscow Biennial of Contemporary Art, ART|BASEL Miami Beach, WRO07 Media Art Biennale, Coachella Valley Music and Arts Festival, and the Lentos Art Museum, in addition to numerous incarnations at Scope Art Fairs over the past 2 years.

 Recently, [PAM] organized the exhibition “Video Art in the Age of the Internet” at the Chelsea Art Museum.
-In October, [PAM] will be included in an exhibition at the National Centre of Contemporary Art in Moscow and Yekaterinburg Russia called “Drift” a satellite exhibition to In Transition Russia 2008 by NeMe’s Helene Black and Sheila Pinkel.
+In October, [PAM] will be included in an exhibition at the National Centre of Contemporary Art in Moscow and Yekaterinburg Russia called “Drift” a satellite exhibition to In Transition Russia 2008 curated by NeMe co-founder Helene Black with Sheila Pinkel.

 “If there is any movement or group of artists who have inherited the mantel of Nam June Paik it is this group, although of course they are doing their own thing.”